-London is a bustling, never ending city that can excited, engage and wow you at every, and any, given moment.
+London is a bustling, never-ending city that can be exciting, engaging and wow you at every, and any, given moment.
 It can also be confusing, frustrating and making you want to throw up in the nearest bin – but good luck finding a bin on the underground or at any train station!
 I digress.
-So, for those wanting to visit, here are the essential travel tips for visiting London.

 1. Currency – The UK use the Great British Pound and very few shops accept anything other than the Pound or card payments.
 Money can be withdrawn from any ATM but to avoid transaction charges, head to a ATM outside a chain supermarket or a bank.
 Some hotels and larger stores in London may accept the Euro.